A journalist was arrested because of an email.

 A separate Proton Mail address that has never been linked to your public identity.

 Signal with disappearing messages enabled for all sensitive ongoing communications.
+The single photo that got a source arrested is the parallel case.

 A separate device for source communications if the threat level justifies it.